 The first is Mel Kiper Jr, whose salary and net worth are hefty for the extensive services he provides to ESPN.
-The other is Todd McShay, who represents the other half of the network’s two-headed draft coverage monster.
+The other is American football television analyst Todd McShay, who represents the other half of the network’s two-headed draft coverage monster.

-Most can agree that his job as an NFL draft analyst — something he has done since 2006 — isn’t easy, and accurately identifying the hidden gem draft picks and busts in the first round of classes is a task no one has mastered.
+Most can agree that his job as an NFL Draft analyst — something he has done since 2006 — isn’t easy, and accurately identifying the hidden gem draft picks and busts in the first round of classes is a task no one has mastered.

-Todd McShay’s Salary
+What is Todd McShay’s Salary?

 Todd McShay is one of the most recognized faces and names in the sports media world.
 That’s partly because he works for ESPN and partly because he’s good at what he does.

 He makes regular appearances on a number of ESPN programs including “SportsCenter,” “NFL Live,” “College Football Live,” “College GameDay,” “ESPNU Coaches Spotlight,” ESPN Radio, ESPN.com and ESPN The Magazine.

 Tracking down the NFL Draft and college football analyst’s exact salary is no easy task, but here’s what we do know: The football analyst signed a multi-year deal to stay with the company in 2016.
 He told ESPN’s Press Room it was the right decision for him for a “number of reasons” and ESPN senior coordinating producer of NFL studio shows Seth Markman had high praise for McShay.

 ?Todd has an incredible skillset and work ethic, and his analysis has been an invaluable asset to ESPN?s NFL and college football presentation,” Markman said.
 “We look forward to him being a big part of our draft coverage for many more years to come.”

 That also sounds like the salary of someone who bet Mel Kiper Jr $5,000 that Jordan Love would be drafted before Justin Hebert in the 2020 NFL Draft.

-Todd McShay Net Worth
+Todd McShay’s Personal Life & Net Worth

 Before getting into how much Todd McShay is worth, let’s look at his personal life and what his road to ESPN looked like.

-McShay transitioned to the sidelines in college as an equipment manager for the Spiders before former NFL scout Gary Horton offered him an internship gig in 1998.
+McShay transitioned to the sidelines as an equipment manager for the Spiders before former NFL scout Gary Horton offered him an internship gig in 1998.
 He graduated from Richmond’s Jepson School of Leadership Studies in 1999.
 When Horton launched start-up publication “The War Room” (bought by ESPN in 2006 and renamed Scouts Inc.) in 1999, he hired McShay as a full-time employee.

-According to Celebrity Net Worth, McShay has an estimated net worth of $2 million.
+According to Celebrity Net Worth, the sideline reporter and NFL Draft expert has an estimated net worth of $2 million.
 That’s not half bad for someone who parlayed an equipment manager position into a career as one of the top ESPN draft analysts.

 Of course, that pales in comparison to Mel Kiper Jr’s net worth.
 But Kiper has been in his role with ESPN since the 1980s, and it’s not like he was making much money at first.

-McShay is just 43, though, so expect plenty of draft coverage to come in the following years unless some team snatches him up and makes him their general manager.
+McShay is just 45, though, so expect plenty of draft coverage to come in the following years unless some team snatches him up and makes him their general manager.